rob-earwaker/rail/README.md

 ## `rail.compose`

-The [`rail.compose`](#railcompose) function composes zero or more functions and returns a new [`rail.Track`](#railtrack) object.
+The [`rail.compose`](#railcompose) function composes zero or more functions into a single function.
 Composition has the effect of chaining functions together such that on execution the return value of the first function is passed to the second, and the return value from the second is then passed to the third, and so on.
 Since functions in Python can only return a single value, every function provided in the composition, including the first, must accept a single argument only.

 ```python
 >>> import rail